 I am currently at work on my new book project:

-This volume demonstrates how and why to teach relevant literary texts within the context of climate anxiety and activism.
+This volume demonstrates how and why to teach relevant literary texts within the context of crisis.

 My first book Atlantic Afterlives in Contemporary Fiction: The Oceanic Imaginary since the Information Age was published with Palgrave Macmillan (2016).

 I have numerous chapters in a range of edited collections on the topic of climate, the environment and geopolitics.
 My articles have been published in journals such as The Comparatist, Journal of Modern Literature, Comparative Literature, Studies in the Humanities, among others.

 My research in pedagogy has been published with MLA Teaching Publications and with the English Subject Centre in the UK.